Urine Color. What Does It Tell You?

 Urine Color Chart - Full Breakdown

-- Clear (fully translucent): Urine that resembles water in color signals overhydration, which could disrupt the body’s electrolyte balance.
+• Clear urine (fully translucent): Urine that resembles water in color signals overhydration or excessive water intake, which could disrupt the body’s electrolyte balance.

-- Cloudy: Cloudy urine is often a symptom of urinary tract infections, but it could signal deeper problems if other parameters besides color are disrupted as well.
+• Cloudy urine: Cloudy urine is often a symptom of urinary tract infections (UTIs) or proteinuria (excess protein in urine, which can also cause foamy urine), but it could signal deeper problems if other parameters besides color are disrupted as well.

-- Pale yellow: This color is the target to aim for in urine color.
+• Pale yellow urine: This color is the target to aim for in urine color.
 It signifies proper hydration and shows that no immediately apparent concern or condition is present in the body.

-- Dark yellow/orange: Darker shades of yellow usually mean dehydration, and orange urine could mean severe dehydration is beginning to set in.
+• Dark yellow/darker yellow: Darker shades of yellow usually mean dehydration, and orange urine could mean severe dehydration is beginning to set in.

-- Pink/red: A red or pink coloration of urine is a serious concern, as it often means blood is present in the urine.
+• Pink/red urine: A red or pink coloration of urine is a serious concern, as it often means hematuria (blood is present in the urine), possibly due to kidney stones, UTIs, or tumors.
+It may also be due to eating blackberries.

 Urine in Pregnancy.
 Is Urine Color an Early Sign of Pregnancy?